MaKaRuiNah/oldblog/_posts/2018-08-11-Fox And Names.md

 The first line contains an integer n (1 ≤ n ≤ 100): number of names.

-Each of the following n lines contain one string namei (1 ≤ |namei| ≤ 100), the i-th name.
+Each of the following n lines contain one string namei (1 ≤ namei≤ 100), the i-th name.
 Each name contains only lowercase Latin letters.
 All names are different.

 **Output**